Chart Color Schemes

 Emerald Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 30.9% currently enrolled in formal education: 11.6% in primary, 8.9% in secondary, and 3.2% in tertiary education.
+Educational participation is high, with 30.9% of residents currently enrolled in formal education, including 11.6% in primary, 8.9% in secondary, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education